Horn in the West

+Notable alumni

 There have been hundreds of cast members in the show's long history, the four roles most often noted are those of Dr. Geoffrey Stuart, Daniel Boone, Jack Stuart, and Rev. Isaiah Sims, an itinerant Baptist circuit-riding preacher who befriends Stuart during his time in the mountains.
-Dr. Stuart has been portrayed by a great many actors over the years.
+Dr. Stuart has been portrayed by several actors over the years.
 William Ross originated the role of Dr. Stuart.
-James Maddux acted the role for several years; as did Mark Allen Woodard, who portrayed Dr. Stuart from 2003 until 2007; Andrew Dylan Ray, who portrayed the Doctor from 2008 to 2011; Ryan Gentry, who held the role in 2012 and 2013, J. J. McCarson in 2014, and Jake Duvall-Early.
-The original performer cast as Daniel Boone in the show was Ned Austin.
-He was followed by Glenn Causey, who donned Boone's "coon-skin cap" for forty-one years until shortly before his death (and is still commonly associated with the role in the Boone area); Wesley Martin, who assumed the role of the rugged frontiersman from 1998 until 2011; Joseph Watson in 2012 and 2013; Jon Mark Bowman; and Scott Loveless in 2018 and 2021.
+James Maddux acted the role for several years; as did Mark Allen Woodard, who portrayed Dr. Stuart from 2003 until 2007; Andrew Dylan Ray, who portrayed the Doctor from 2008 to 2011; Ryan Gentry, who held the role in 2012 and 2013, and J. J. McCarson in 2014.
+Jeremy Homesley took over the role in 2023.
+The original performer cast as Daniel Boone in the show was Ned Austin, who played the role for three years (1952-1954) before moving on to perform in various other theatrical dramas and films.
+Austin was followed by Glenn Causey, who played Boone for forty-one years (1955-1996) before retiring from the drama, and was identified with the role in news reports following his passing in 2000; Wesley Martin, who assumed the role of the rugged frontiersman from 1998 until 2011; Joseph Watson in 2012 and 2013; Jon Mark Bowman; and Scott Loveless in 2018, 2021 through 2024.

 The role of Preacher Sims was written into the show in 1956 for Charles C. Elledge, an original cast member, who went on to portray Rev. Sims until 1983.
 After Mr. Elledge left the role shortly before his death, the role went through a succession of actors, including Jerry Vencill, Ricky Joe Jessup, Doug Williams, and Darrell King, who performed in the role for over twenty years.
 For 2014, the role has been passed to Bradley Archer.
 Darrell King reprised the role in 2019.
-For the 2023 season, the 71st season of Horn in the West, Darrell King is taking the role of Artistic Director.
+For the 2023 season, the 71st season of Horn in the West, Darrell King took on the role of Artistic Director.